MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 **ASSIGNMENTS**:

-- Use Mapbox Studio to create a new basemap style and map some data from NYC's [open data portal](https://nycopendata.socrata.com).
+- Use Mapbox Studio to create a new basemap style and map some data from NYC's [open data portal](https://nycopendata.socrata.com) (you can also use Mapzen's [Tangram](https://mapzen.com/products/tangram/) if you're so inclined.)
 - use QGIS to create a map of the physical features of all of some country in the world.
 Get Natural Earth Data from [here](http://www.naturalearthdata.com/downloads/), post an image of the map you create.
 - upload both your map and your image